 The media recognition must be about the applicant’s collections, rather than the applicant themselves.
 If the applicant has given an interview talking about their background and achievements, there must be some discussion on their design work for this to be counted as media recognition.

 Although evidence of winning or being nominated in competitions is only included as applicable evidence of the Exceptional Talent criteria, it can be a great way of demonstrating how an Exceptional Promise applicant meets the mandatory criteria.

 For instance, being nominated in a competition that was reviewed by experts and included a catwalk show may demonstrate all three of the mandatory criteria.
 Of course, evidence of the awarding process, the number of entries and confirmation of who the judges were should also be provided.

 In many cases leading industry players have come to recognise applicants because of their roles in competitions.
 If possible, this should be linked in the evidence they provide, as the Arts Council have also confirmed:

 Graduating collection is only used as an example of something which could provide evidence of recognition by leading industry players – and in the case of a graduating collection, as this is part of your applicant’s study, this isn’t enough on its own and needs additional evidence of being exceptional to meet the criteria.

 So when the British Fashion Council conduct their independent assessment of the evidence, they would not be looking at whether the work could be classed as a graduating collection, but whether the evidence provided appropriately and adequately demonstrates recognition by leading industry players.

 How we can help

 Applicants must also provide three letters of support from recognised experts that must meet certain criteria.
-We are experienced in preparing successful Tier 1 (Exceptional Talent) endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.
-We currently maintain a 100% success record.
+We are experienced in preparing Global Talent endorsement and immigration applications for individuals spanning a range of industries and sectors, including fashion, digital technology and science.